kubernetes/website/content/en/docs/concepts/services-networking/ingress.md

 ## What is Ingress?

-Ingress, added in Kubernetes v1.1, exposes HTTP and HTTPS routes from outside the cluster to
+Ingress exposes HTTP and HTTPS routes from outside the cluster to
 {{< link text="services" url="/docs/concepts/services-networking/service/" >}} within the cluster.
 Traffic routing is controlled by rules defined on the Ingress resource.